EXCLUSIVE-Spanish court to hear Repsol lawsuit against YPF

 Repsol said it had been offered by Argentina a 47 percent stake, estimated to be worth $3.5 billion, in a joint venture to develop Vaca Muerta.
 The offer also included $1.5 billion in state bonds that would have to be invested in the venture.

 Argentine denied it had made any official offer.
-(Additional reporting by Karina Grazina in Buenos Aires; Writing by Sonya Dowsett, Anthony Esposito; Editing by Julien Toyer, David Holmes, Gary Hill)
+(Writing by Sonya Dowsett; Editing by Julien Toyer and David Holmes)

 LONDON, Feb 28 Brent spreads have weakened sharply in recent days as traders become less convinced the oil market will rebalance early in the second quarter.